binkley/homebrewery-files/witch.md

 #### Level 1: Harsh Glare

-Witches say the eyes speak before the mouth does.
-A curse carried in a glance, stopping hearts, thoughts, and hands.
+_Witches say the eyes speak before the mouth does._

 You learn the **Harsh Glare** cantrip.
 It counts as a Witch cantrip for you and doesn't count against the number of cantrips you know.
 (The cantrip is described at the end.)

 #### Level 1: Witch Armor

-A new witch learns self-protection.
-A subtle curse sends ill luck to your foes, causing blows to falter and spells to misfire.
+_A new witch learns self-protection._

 When a creature you can see makes an attack roll or casts a spell that targets only you, you can use your reaction to impose **disadvantage** on that roll.